-You can apply to the Federal Court of Australia or the Federal Circuit Court for a review of a decision not to investigate your complaint or a determination following the investigation of your complaint if you think that:
+You can apply to the Federal Court of Australia or the Federal Circuit Court for a review of a decision or determination of the OAIC if you think that:

 - a decision by the OAIC not to investigate, or not to further investigate, your complaint under the Privacy Act 1988 (Privacy Act) is not legally correct

-- a determination by the Australian Information Commissioner (Information Commissioner) following the investigation of your complaint is not legally correct.
+- a determination by the Commissioner under section 52 of the Privacy Act, following the investigation of your complaint, is not legally correct.

 You can make this application under the Administrative Decisions (Judicial Review) Act 1977.

-The Court will not review the merits of your case but it may refer the matter back to the OAIC for further consideration if it finds the Information Commissioner's decision was wrong in law or the Information Commissioner's powers were not exercised properly.
+The Court will not review the merits of your case but it may refer the matter back to the OAIC for further consideration if it finds the decision or determination was wrong in law or the OAIC's powers were not exercised properly.

-If you want the Court to review the decision to not investigate, or the Information Commissioner's determination, you must lodge an application to the Court within 28 days of the date of the decision or determination.
+An application for review must be made to the Court within 28 days of the date of the decision or determination.
 You may wish to seek legal advice as the process can involve fees and costs.